Ross Watson (game designer): Beginnings in role-playing games

 Watson was introduced to role-playing games by his father in Evanston, Wyoming during 1986.
 He started out playing Dungeons & Dragons, and by the time he was in high school, he was playing several different systems at the same time: Robotech, TMNT, Rifts, Star Wars, and Marvel Super Heroes.
 Watson was often asked to come up with the stories and adventures for these games during lunch, building his ability to improvise and connect narratives.

-Watson said, "My father brought home this red box labeled ‘Dungeons and Dragons.’
+Watson said, "My father brought home this red box labeled ‘Dungeons & Dragons.’
 He told me that ‘it looked interesting,’ and that I should ‘really learn how to play it.’
 So I did."

 Watson first became interested in wargaming during high school.
 During his enlistment in the US Army at Fort Knox, Kentucky, Watson became involved with a local group playing Warhammer 40,000.
 Since 1999, he has been a miniature war-gaming enthusiast.